asalber/asalber.github.io/statistics/manual/introduction.md

 ### What is Statistics?

->**Definition - Statistics**. *Statistics* is a branch of Mathematics that deals with data collection, summary, analysis an interpretation.
+>**Definition - Statistics**. *Statistics* is a branch of Mathematics that deals with data collection, summary, analysis and interpretation.

 The role of Statistics is to extract information from data in order to gain knowledge for taking decisions.